 Updating

-The Files API key-value system will automatically detect if you are replacing an existing value for a given key.
+The key-value system will automatically detect if you are replacing an existing value for a given key.
 For example, if you have a key of env with a value of prod, if you make an update of env: "dev" it will replace the old value.
 If the key does not exist then it will make a new key-value entry.

 Deleting